dk-teknologisk-jahs/cvat/README.md

 # Add nuctl to PATH temporarily for this session
 export PATH="$NUCLIO_BIN_DIR:$PATH"

-# The deploy_cpu/gpu scripts expect the cvat_cvat docker network to exist, so we need to create it
-docker network create cvat_cvat

 # Create & start SAM2 (or any other, checkout the builtin models) serverless function on GPU
 PATH="$NUCLIO_BIN_DIR:$PATH" ./serverless/deploy_gpu.sh serverless/pytorch/facebookresearch/sam2